 The WSU Extension Master Gardener Program

 Master Gardeners are community volunteers who provide public education in gardening and environmental stewardship based on research at WSU and other university systems.
 Volunteers are trained to be community educators about issues of importance in their local communities that enhance natural resources, sustain communities, and improve the health and wellness of Washington residents.
-It is estimated that the Master Garden Program in Island County makes between 2500 and 4000 contacts each year through its various outreach and educational programs and plant clinics.
+Learn more about the impact (PDF) made by volunteers around the state.

 Do you have an interest in gardening and enjoy working in the community to share knowledge with others?
 Learn more about becoming an Island County Master Gardener Volunteer.